 Some inventions come about before their time and seem to disappear into the vacuum of history overnight, never to be seen again for ages.
-Like solar cells, which were first invented in 1883 by Charles Fritts, but never gained mass popularity until over a century later.
-What started in the late 20th century might be the transformers that we know today, but they were built off an existing foundation; built upon the shoulders and inventions of the engineers that went before them.
+Like solar cells, which were first invented in 1883 by Charles Fritts but never gained mass popularity until over a century later.
+What started in the late 20th century might be the transformers that we know today, but they were built off an existing foundation, built upon the shoulders and inventions of the engineers that went before them.

 Charles Proteus Steinmetz

-Austrian-English electrical engineer and professor at the University of Birmingham, Gisbert Johann Eduard Kapp, between the 19th and 20th century, developed the basis for the calculation and construction of alternating current (AC) and the transformer structure.
+Austrian-English electrical engineer and professor at the University of Birmingham, Gisbert Johann Eduard Kapp, between the 19th and 20th centuries, developed the basis for the calculation and construction of alternating current (AC) and the transformer structure.

-In the middle of the 20th century, Dowell’s study of eddy currents and laid the foundation for calculating alternating current resistance, materialized in the Dowell method and the Dowell equation.
+In the middle of the 20th century, Dowell’s study of eddy currents laid the foundation for calculating alternating current resistance, materialized in the Dowell method and the Dowell equation.
 The Dowell method is still used today and allows the optimization of the leakage inductance and the winding distribution of the transformers by calculating the AC copper losses in the magnetics.

 Paul Langevin ForMemRS was a French physicist who developed Langevin dynamics and the Langevin equation.
 From the beginning of the 20th century, he expanded Michael Faraday’s study of magnetic fields and whose results provided the basis for calculating the hysteresis of transformers.

 Noted for his work on paramagnetism and diamagnetism, he devised the modern interpretation of the phenomenon of electron spins within atoms.

 All the scientists mentioned in this blog post, shaped the world we are living in today with their research and ideas.
 The work they did was extraordinary, as is that many of their methods are still used nowadays in the design of magnetics.